 Duke students have plenty of space for imagination and exploration through service and study abroad opportunities.
 DukeEngage—a fully funded, immersive summer service program—allows students to address critical human needs and provide meaningful assistance to communities in the United States and abroad.
 Each year, students participate in a variety of civic engagement activities such as environmental advocacy, community outreach, global health, education, social entrepreneurship, and more.

-A private institution tracing its roots to 1838, Duke enrolls approximately 6,500 undergraduate and 8,000 graduate students today who represent every state in the nation and over 60 foreign countries.
-The University continues to evolve in response to the changing needs of the world in which its graduates serve.
+A private institution tracing its roots back to 1838, Duke enrolls approximately 6,600 undergraduates and 9,000 graduate and professional students who represent every state and over 80 countries around the world.
+The University continues to evolve in response to the changing needs of the world its graduates serve.